LinefVoldmo/Masters-thesis-Appendix/README.md

 Table 1 contains metadata on all hauls from 2022, 2023 and 2024 including date, Haul nr., Trawling method (Randomized or traditional), longitudinal and latitudinal degrees start and stop positions, time of start and stop, number of captured post-smolts in the respective haul, whether there is video from the fish-lift for the specific haul, if GPS or AIS tracks were used to get the group’s coordinates, for 2024 whether the camera was in the trawl or not, bycatch and lastly the Catch Per Unit Effort for each haul.

-Table 2 contains information on all post-smolts and their data on weight, length, species and river of origin.
+Table 2 contains information on all post-smolts and their fish ID, data on weight, length, species and river of origin.